-Preside over all meetings of the Association and be the official spokesperson for the Association.
+1. Preside over all meetings of the SWCC and be its official spokesperson.

 Have signing authority on cheques.

-Chair the Board meetings when the President is unable to fulfill that function or decides to delegate them.
+Chair Board meetings when the President is unable to fulfill that function or decides to

-Complete the President’s term if the President leaves before the end of their term.
+Complete the President’s term if the President leaves before the end of his/her term.

 Have signing authority on cheques.